op-developer/Identity-Service-Broker-integration-typescript-example/README.md

+# Service Provider integration example for the OP Identity Service Broker - TypeScript

+This repository provides an easy way to test OP identification services.
+It also serves as a TypeScript-based implementation example to help Service Providers (SP) integrate to the OP Identity Service Broker (ISB).

+This example is a demo service provider, which runs in a Docker container and connects to the OP ISB sandbox environment.

+This demo service provider gives you two different examples on how to integrate to the OP Identity Service Broker:
+- Using OP's hosted Identification UI
+- Using an Embedded identification UI with buttons

+## OP's hosted Identification UI

+In this example the Identification UI is hosted by the OP's Identity Service Broker.
+Authorization is started by clicking the "Identify Yourself" - button shown on the UI.

+## Embedded identification UI with buttons

 In this example the Identification UI is embedded into the Demo Service Provider.
 Authorization request is sent by clicking one of the Identity Provider buttons shown on the UI.

-## Embedded identification UI with dropdown

-In this example the Identification UI is embedded into the Demo Service Provider.
-Authorization request is sent by by choosing an Identity Provider from the dropdown menu shown on the UI.

 ## Additional parameters for testing purposes